 - Occupational immunisations and screening for existing staff

 - Advice on reasonable work-related adjustments for staff with disabilities

 Further information can be found on the Occupational Health Unit’s web-pages.

-SEC are involved in the provision of advice on safety, health and environmental issues across all areas of the University.
+SESC are involved in the provision of advice on safety, health and environmental issues across all areas of the University.
 If staff have any concerns about these issues, in the first instance they should contact their supervisor, departmental safety or fire officer or workstation assessor.
-SEC are always willing to offer support and advice if departmental representatives are unavailable or if confidential advice is required.
-Further information is available from the SEC web-pages.
+SESC are always willing to offer support and advice if departmental representatives are unavailable or if confidential advice is required.
+Further information is available from the SESC web-pages.

 Student Support Services

 Student Support Services encompasses the Careers and Employability Service, Information and Advice Centre and Counselling and Well-being.
 Whilst SSS is primarily a student service, it does hold a great deal of information concerning local support groups and services and is happy to pass this information on to staff.
 The counselling service is provided only for students, but if staff are in crisis counsellors will respond.
 The service is currently located in the Cottrell building on the Stirling campus, although there is also a part-time counsellor on situation on the Highland campus.
 Advice can also be accessed via the Student Support Service’s web pages.

 A central role of the Chaplains is to encourage the well-being of the University by providing help of a pastoral/spiritual/personal nature to anyone in the University community who requires it.
 The Centre is situated in the social area of Stirling Campus just beyond the supermarket and most days you will find one of the Chaplains there.
 The Chaplaincy is an independent unit within the University and many faiths are represented.
 Further information can be accessed via the Chaplaincy website here.